micmejia/bible-dump/AMPC/Luke/Luke 8.md

-But as for that [seed] in the good soil, these are [the people] who, hearing the Word, hold it fast in a just ([^d]noble, virtuous) and worthy heart, and steadily bring forth fruit with patience.
+But as for that [seed] in the good soil, these are [the people] who, hearing the Word, hold it fast in a just (noble, virtuous) and worthy heart, and steadily bring forth fruit with patience.